FAQs About Cannabidiol (CBD)

 Is CBD available by prescription?

-• No. Because CBD is typically sources from traditional cannabis plants, federal agencies like the DEA and the FDA opine that it meets the criteria of a schedule I controlled substance and that therefore, it is illegal under federal law.
-By contrast, in 2018 the US Food and Drug Administration approved the prescription medication Epidiolex, which consists primarily of a standardized formulation of plant-derived CBD extracts.
-The schedule V medicine is explicitly approved for the treatment of two rare forms of epilepsy: Lennox-Gastaut syndrome and Dravet syndrome, although a doctor may elect to prescribe it ‘off label’ for other conditions.
+• In 2018 the US Food and Drug Administration approved the prescription medication Epidiolex, which consists primarily of a standardized formulation of plant-derived CBD extracts.
+The FDA explicitly approved it for the treatment of two rare forms of epilepsy: Lennox-Gastaut syndrome and Dravet syndrome, although a doctor may elect to prescribe it ‘off label’ for other conditions.
+Initially classified as a Schedule V controlled substance, Epidiolex is no longer scheduled.

 Are commercially available CBD products safe and effective?